-Financial regulatory compliance in Guatemala: How to stay legal
+Corporate Entity Regulatory Compliance in Guatemala: How to stay legal

 What responsibilities do businesses have in Guatemala?

-While financial regulatory compliance in Guatemala can vary based on the type of company you have, the following aspects of corporate compliance are generally applicable to all.
+While financial regulatory compliance in Guatemala can vary based on the type of company you have, the following aspects of corporate compliance are generally applicable to all:

-1. Holding an annual general meeting (AGM) of shareholders
+1. Holding an Annual General Meeting (AGM) of Shareholders

 The general assembly of shareholders is the highest corporate body of any company and is attended by the shareholders registered in the ‘minutes book of the general shareholders,’ or by their representatives or agents.
 Its operation and powers are regulated under corporate law in Guatemala, as well as the company’s bylaws.
 Under the terms of legal regulatory compliance in Guatemala, an AGM must be staged at least once per financial year, and for most companies, it must be held within four months of the close of the financial year on December 31.

-2. Filing and payment of value-added tax (VAT)
+Filing and Payment of Value-added Tax (VAT)

 VAT must be filed on a monthly basis, by both companies and individuals.
 The current rate of VAT in Guatemala is 12% on the value of most goods and services, and companies charging VAT must report the total amount of VAT they have charged each month.